DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-01-allocations-cycle-summary.md

 ---
-title: Allocations Summary 2020/2021
+title: Allocations process for 2020 – 2021
-description: A summary of the allocations request processs at the start of the 2020/2021 cycle.
+description: A summary of the request process followed for this cycle.
-date: 2020-01-24
+date: 2019-10-01
 related:
   items:
   - text: Research playbacks